marc2k3/fb2k-component/README.md

 This component resizes embedded album art.
 There is full support for preserving the image type if they are JPG/PNG/TIFF/GIF/BMP or you can convert any format to JPG or PNG.
 Reading and resizing WEBP is supported but it cannot be written back as WEBP.
 JPG/PNG can be chosen as an alternative.

 Additionally, there is a further option to convert the front cover to JPG without resizing.
 Lastly, there is an option to remove all embedded art except the front cover as this is the most common type people want to keep.
-Use the right click on any library/playlist selection to access the various options.
+Use the right click menu on any library/playlist selection to access the various options.